-On Thursday, November 30, 2017, Southborough’s Economic Development Committee (EDC) hosted a public workshop at the Town House, 17 Common St. The goal of the workshop was to outline key elements of opportunity, in which to study the Downtown Business Village.
+On Thursday, November 30, 2017, the EDC hosted a public workshop at the Town House.
+The goal of the workshop was to outline key elements of opportunity, in which to study the Downtown Business Village District.

 Investment Opportunities and Challenges – Moderated by Craig Nicholson & Julie Connelly

 - Confined by geographical and physical constraints, old buildings, expensive to renovate.

 - Corner lot at Newton St. stands out because it is the only vacant lot.